 3. Check your health insurance coverage.
 “I once had to have emergency eye surgery in Thailand,” a woman told me.
 “It only cost me $7 and turned out fine.
 So I don’t really see why I would ever need health insurance while I’m traveling.”
 I give her full marks for courage – and luck – but personally I wouldn't want to risk my vision on a $7 procedure.
 Between our US and Spanish providers, Rich and I have abundant, almost excessive coverage; when it comes to health care, we’re belt and suspender types.

 4. While you’re abroad, don’t hesitate to consult local pharmacists.
 They’re trained health professionals and can likely provide a useful remedy and/or timely advice about finding more specialized care if needed.

-6. According to the American Heart Association, which produced the app Pocket First Aid & CPR, “During the Haiti earthquake, aid worker Dan Woolley was trapped beneath the rubble with injuries on his head and leg.
+6. According to the American Heart Association, which produced the First Aid app, “During the Haiti earthquake, aid worker Dan Woolley was trapped beneath the rubble with injuries on his head and leg.
 Luckily, he had downloaded this app, which guided him step-by-step—with reference images and videos—on how to stop bleeding and how to tie off wounds.”
 Best advice: try not to get into these situations!
 But if you must, have this lifesaver at your fingertips.

 Local medical care doesn’t always align with our expectations, but that doesn’t mean it won’t work.
 The old Spanish remedy of placing a cut onion beside the bed actually does clear your sinuses, although not as well as Sudafed.
 In some parts of the world, urine is said to help heal broken bones, and I expect it is effective, in its own way.
 The first time someone offers to pee on my broken leg, I know I’ll be sitting bolt upright in bed, saying, “NO!
 I’m feeling a lot better.
 It’s a miracle!”